ubalklen/Tomatology/Competition.md

 # Competition
-To test the model, I asked 3 non-expert people (G, M and A) to predict if the upcoming movies of 2019 (as of March) will be considered Rotten or Fresh and compared their guesses to the model's predictions.
+To test the model, I asked 3 non-expert people (G, M and A) to predict if the upcoming movies of 2019 (as of March) will be considered Rotten or Fresh and compared their guesses to the model's predictions (obtained through [predict.py](predict.py)).
 The following table shows the results and I intend to keep the scores updated as the movies are being released.

 | Movie title | Release date | G's prediction | M's prediction | A's prediction | Tomatology's prediction | Actual result |